elimelt/notes/operating-systems/v1-kernels-and-processes/1-introductions.md

 Applications should access disk through the file system, which has an interface for creating, deleting, reading, and writing files.
 The OS keeps a table of open files, and uses this table to perform IO operations on files in a consistent/safe way.
 Simply blocking access to files while they are being written to would be sufficient, although more complex buffering and locking could be used to improve performance.

 ### 6. Now suppose the computer system needs to support fault isolation.
 What hardware and/or operating support do you think would be needed to do the following?
-- **Protect an application’s data structures in memory from being corrupted by other applications.**
+- **Protect an application's data structures in memory from being corrupted by other applications.**
-- **Protecting one user’s disk files from being accessed or corrupted by another user.**
+- **Protecting one user's disk files from being accessed or corrupted by another user.**
 - **Protecting the network from a virus trying to use your computer to send spam.**

 Permissions ^^^ and virtualization.
 Each process has its own memory space, and each user has its own file system.
 The OS can then use permissions to control access to resources for individual users.
 Network access should be mutually consentual, and the OS should prevent unauthorized access to the network.